Midgham railway station: Description

 Midgham station is near the centre of Woolhampton village, on an unclassified road just south of its junction with the A4 road.
 There are two flanking platforms on each side of the double track line.
 The Reading bound platform has a small shelter and a small car park.
 The unclassified road crosses the railway line at the eastern end of the station by means of a level crossing, and this crossing also provides the only access between the platforms.

 Services

 The station is served by local services operated by Great Western Railway from Reading to Newbury.
 Trains run hourly in both directions on Mondays to Saturdays, and every other hour on a Sunday.
 Typical journey times are about 12 minutes to Newbury and 20 minutes to Reading.
-Passengers for London Paddington must normally change trains at Reading (except on Sundays, when services run to & from the capital).
+Passengers for London Paddington must normally change trains at Reading (except on Sundays, when services run to and from the capital).

 Incidents

-On 10 August 1927, the leading bogie of the then new King class locomotive, 6003 King George IV, became derailed at speed approaching Midgham.
-This led to the suspension arrangement of the unusual bogie being improved.
+On 10 August 1927, the leading bogie of the new King class locomotive, 6003 King George IV, became derailed at speed approaching Midgham.
+The incident led to the suspension arrangement of the unusual bogie being improved.